THEPHD1331/StudentAPI-New/README.md

 # StudentAPI-New

-A Sprin boot API for iAttend
+A Spring boot API for iAttend